 Approximately 4,228 acres of the area within the Federal Energy Regulatory Commission (FERC) Project Boundary3 are located on NFS land.
 This represents about 54 percent of the total area within the FERC Project Boundary.
-All of the NFS lands within the Project Boundary are located around New Bullards Bar Reservoir and Dam or around the Project facilities of Our House Diversion Dam, Lohman Ridge Diversion Tunnel, Log Cabin Diversion Dam, and Camptonville Diversion Tunnel.
-The New Colgate Power Tunnel and Penstock, New Colgate Powerhouse and Switchyard, Narrows 2 Powerhouse and Penstock Project facilities do not include any lands managed by the Forest Service.
+All of the NFS lands within the Project Boundary are located around New Bullards Bar Reservoir and Dam or around the Project facilities of Our House Diversion Dam, Lohman Ridge Diversion Tunnel, Log Cabin Diversion Dam, and

-3 The FERC Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown on Exhibits J, K, and G of the current license.
+3 The existing FERC Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown in Exhibits G, J, and K of the current license.